hannahlowens/voluModel/cran-comments.md

 ## This is a package update.
 In this version, I have:

-* Adjusted function example for interpolateRaster(), which breaks on some platforms.
+* Addressed an error on some platforms when "buff" in marineBackground() was not specified.

 ## Test environments
 * local OS X 10.15.7, R 4.1.2